CodeChrisB/bookless/README.md

 # Git Bash Commands

-- git clone (repolink)  #clone a repo to current destination
+- git clone (repolink)  #clone a repo to current destination.

-- git add . #add all newly added files to next commit
+- git add . #add all newly added files to next commit.

-- git commit -am 'Message'  #commit and give a message for clarification
+- git commit -am 'Message'  #commit and give a message for clarification.

-- git push #after commiting you can push your changes
+- git push #after commiting you can push your changes.

-- git pull before you start working download the newest changes
+- git pull #before you start working download the newest changes.

+- git status #to see untracked files track them with --> git add .

 # Only for version control important